tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 ## What is Utopia?

 [Utopia](https://utopia.fyi/) is a tool to help with [responsive design](xxx).
-On the website, You plug into it certain parameters and it generates CSS that makes your text and spacings adjust to the user's viewport size.
+On the website, You plug in certain parameters and let it generate CSS that makes your text and spacings adjust to the user's viewport size.

 Instead of media queries, it uses a 'fluid' approach to a problem we web designers face every day (every day I live in a society).